 Is Betting On Cricket Legal In India

-Bookmakers are also fast to pull out of countries or jurisdictions where betting is illegal.
-I remember very well how quickly they all hastily retreated out of America when George W Bush changed the gambling laws in the early 2000’s.
+Bookmakers are fast to pull out of countries or jurisdictions where betting is rendered illegal.
+I remember very well how quickly bookmakers all hastily retreated out of the USA, when then President, George W Bush, changed the gambling laws in the early 2000’s.

-On top of the USA, bookmakers won’t accept customers from a whole host of nations, including nations like France, Germany and Italy.
+As well as the USA, bookmakers won’t accept customers from a whole host of other nations, including nations like France, Germany, Spain and Italy.
+I know from recent experience that you can’t even get on Betfair in Spain, let alone place a bet.

 Also, it’s fairly obvious that there is plenty of Indians with online gambling accounts.
 And to the best of my knowledge, the Indian police haven’t gone around and arrested all these people.